chaotic-braindead/ffwpu_backend/ffwpu_backend/apps/worship/README.md

 ## EDIT A WORSHIP

-To edit a specific member, perform a **PUT** request to api/worship/<worship_id>/ with the same format in the body as that of adding a worship
+To edit a specific worship, perform a **PUT** request to api/worship/<worship_id>/ with the same format in the body as that of adding a worship

 ### Response: This endpoint returns the updated worship object, if update is successful.